Skip to main content

 • Public Holiday

-(optional)- Use a numbering system to organize your rules:
+Use a numbering system to organise your rules (optional)

-If you require a long list of rules, it can be easier to organize them with a numbering system at the beginning of each rule name.
+If you require a long list of rules, it can be easier to organise them with a numbering system at the beginning of each rule name.

 For example, you could use: